 7. Be accountable to someone else

-If you’ve done all the above, solving why you procrastinate and putting in place structure and motivating rewards, and you still can’t seem to stay on track, you would benefit from having a writing mentor.
+If you’ve done all the above, solving why you procrastinate and putting in place structure and motivating rewards, and you still can’t seem to stay on track, you would benefit from having a writing coach.
 Someone who checks in with you frequently to inquire about your progress will keep you focused on finishing your novel.
 In mentoring writers, we’ve seen how ideas start to flow when writers feel responsible to someone other than themselves who is equally passionate about seeing the complete story emerge.

 Writing groups provide another form of accountability.
 Your writing community will want to know what happens next to your characters and will spur you on to write more with supportive, constructive feedback.
 Try Now Novel groups and get helpful feedback for your writing.